-Showcased the work of Australia's old masters: Aboriginal painters from Arnhem Land who carried one of the oldest continuing traditions of art into the modern era.
+Old Masters: Australia’s Great Bark Artists showcases the work of Aboriginal painters from Arnhem Land who carry one of the oldest continuing traditions of art into the modern era.

-Celebrated the genius and art of 40 master bark painters including Narritjin Maymuru, Yirawala, Mawalan Marika and their contemporaries.
+Old Masters celebrates the genius and art of 40 master bark artists including Narritjin Maymuru, Yirawala, Mawalan Marika and their contemporaries.

 All these bark paintings are part of the National Museum of Australia’s collection. © the artist or the artist’s estate, licensed by Aboriginal Artists Agency 2013, unless otherwise specified.
 These images must not be reproduced in any form without permission.